cabforum/forum/SMCWG-charter.md

 ### 5. Participation

-To be successful, the SMCWG is expected to have [insert #] or more active participants for its duration.
+To be successful, the SMCWG is expected to have an internationally diverse representation of Certificate Issuers and Certificate Consumers, as well as other industry participants, for its duration.
 The SMCWG participants are expected to contribute an appropriate number of hours per week towards the Working Group’s activities.

 ### 6. Communication